Iurii-Dziuban/spring-batch-sandbox/README.md

 Each sub project follows the structure
 Maven project that consists of the following parts:
 - Java main classes are under (`src/main/java/main`) with different demo samples
-- Test extentions for executing tests with spring batch (src/test/java)
+- Test extentions for executing tests with spring batch (`src/test/java`)

 # Building project
-`mvn clean package` to build
+`mvn clean package`

-# Subprojects
+# Sub projects
-`spring-batch-core-components` contains spring batch components that might be used in other modules `spring-batch-default` contains general examples `spring-batch-jpa` contains jpa and hibernate examples that conflict with general examples because of spring version higher than spring batch uses
+- `spring-batch-core-components` contains spring batch components that might be used in other modules
+- `spring-batch-default` contains general examples
+- `spring-batch-jpa` contains jpa and hibernate examples that conflict with general examples because of spring version higher than spring batch uses

 # Pom.xml
+Libraries:
+- spring-batch-core
+- spring-batch-infrastructure
+- spring-retry
-Libraries: spring-batch-core, spring-batch-infrastructure, spring-retry, spring-jdbc for db population, commons-dbcp2 for database connection pool, h2 file based database for ease of db usage, log4j logging (possibility to configure) via slf4j.
+- spring-jdbc for db population
+- commons-dbcp2 for database connection pool
+- h2 file based database for ease of db usage
+- log4j logging (possibility to configure) via slf4j

+Integration with:
+- jpa
+- hibernate
+- mybatis
+- mongo
-Integration with jpa, hibernate, mybatis, mongo, schedulers: cron and quartz
+- schedulers: cron and quartz

 # Logging
 Spring batch logging logic.